Di-G/dailyspendpwa/CONFLICT_RESOLUTION.md

 - **Result**: User's data is restored from the cloud seamlessly
 - **Note**: No conflict resolution dialog is shown in this case

+#### Scenario 2.5: Fresh Device with Default Categories (Local Data = Default Categories Only, Some Online Data)
+- **Action**: Automatically replaces local default categories with online data
+- **Result**: User's online data is restored, replacing the default categories that were created on app initialization
+- **Note**: This prevents duplicate categories when a fresh device gets default categories then syncs with online data

 #### Scenario 3: New User (No Local Data, No Online Data)
 - **Action**: No conflicts to resolve
 - **Result**: User can start using the app normally